 Use the Enable/Disable Switches

-Both MUSE as a whole, and the individual MUSE filters within it can be enabled/disabled using switches that look like the ones below.
+Both the DSP engine as a whole, as well as the individual sections within it can be enabled/disabled using switches that look like this:

-Toggling filters on and off is great for A-B testing!
-If a MUSE filter you've selected isn't working as expected, and isn't showing up in the signal path, make sure that the relevant switches are flipped to "enabled".
+If by chance some DSP that you've selected isn't working and isn't showing up in the signal path, make sure that the relevant switches are flipped to "enabled".

 Pay attention to CPU Usage

-Some of the MUSE features in Roon may consume higher CPU resources.
-Nothing beats a nice beefy Core i7 or Apple Silicon processor if you want to turn everything up to 11.
-We encourage you to
+Some of the features in the DSP Engine can consume a lot of CPU resources.
+Nothing beats a strong Core i7 if you want to turn everything up to 11.
+If you're running on a weaker system, particularly one that is shy of

 Use the processing speed indicator to get a sense of how "close to the line" you are.
-Numbers below 1.0 mean that the CPU on your server is not powerful enough to execute the configuration you've requested.
-This is about as close to the CPU threshold as you want to be:
+Numbers below 1.0 mean that the CPU on your Roon core is not powerful enough to execute the configuration you've requested.
+This is about as close to peril as you want to be:

 Pay attention to Network Utilization

 When combining upsampling features with network-based streaming, bear in mind that there's a huge difference between playing something at CD quality and playing the same content at DXD or DSD256.
-At this resolution, your network could be working 15 times harder than before, depending on the configuration.
+Your network could be working 15 times harder than before, depending on the configuration.
 Huge differences like this can sometimes expose latent performance issues.
-This is true of all networks, but especially so when using WiFi or Ethernet-Over-Power.
+This is true of all networks, but extra-true when using WiFi or Ethernet-Over-Power.

 Zone Grouping